 CW: Yes, the man-hours that went into this.
 You’re talking three Kids’ Congress events, with about 100 families at each event on Capitol Hill.
 You think of all the mailings we did, asking people to contact their member of Congress.
 You think about all the times we mentioned it in FAAN newsletters, you think about the hundreds of phone calls and e-mails we’ve gotten.
 You know, it’s staggering to think about how much effort went into this.

-GS: How many people wrote to FAAN in support?
+GS: How many people wrote in support of FAAMA?

 CW: People who wrote to either a member of Congress and/or FAAN?
 I’d have to say tens of thousands.

 GS: Anything else you want to say about FAAMA?